Dvpsadmin/performance-dashboard/README.md

 ## Future Features
 Open an issue to let us know what kind of features you would like to see.
 If you are of the creative kind, take a look at the issues and implement a feature!

+    - Save historic data so it can be displayed
+    - UI interface interface for configuration instead of yaml

 ## Installation
 To be able to get data from your server in the first place you need to monitor your server with Server Density.
 So go ahead and [sign up for an account](https://www.serverdensity.com) at server density.